Biden has plenty of responsibility to shoulder over Afghanistan | Kim Sengupta

 Biden is now busy claiming that they inherited the bad deal from Donald Trump.
 But throughout the US presidential campaign he had repeatedly affirmed that he would not reverse the pullout decision.
 He had done nothing since getting to the White House about the repeated breaches of the agreement by the Taliban, which would have allowed the US to review its own position.

-Other security decisions by his predecessor have been reversed by the Biden.
-For instance it halted an order by Trump to withdraw more than a quarter of the US military forces, around 12,000 troops, from Germany.
+Other security decisions by his predecessor have been reversed by the Biden administration.
+For instance, it halted an order by Trump to withdraw more than a quarter of the US military forces, around 12,000 troops, from Germany.
 Trump had described his decision as punishment for Germany’s low spending on defence.
 It was widely seen to be an expression of his anger towards the German chancellor, Angela Merkel, who had repeatedly challenged him on a number of issues.

 But then Biden had been strongly against the Afghan war while he was Barack Obama’s vice president and had argued, unsuccessfully at the time, over the surges of troops requested by the commanders.
 Biden had also, quite rightly, become a trenchant critic of the endemic corruption among the Afghan hierarchy, upbraiding President Hamid Karzai about it during visits to Kabul.

-Ending involvement in Afghanistan had become Biden’s war and he was determined to end it as possible, seemingly impervious to the consequences of that.
+Ending involvement in Afghanistan had become Biden’s war and he was determined to end it as quickly as possible, seemingly impervious to the consequences of that.
 The timing of the pullout of the troops kept changing, adding to the confusion and anxiety among Afghans.
-It was at first, symbolically, to be on 9/11 ; then we were told almost troops would be out by 19 August and then 31 August.
+It was at first, symbolically, to be on 9/11; then we were told almost troops would be out by 19 August, and then 31 August.

-The pull-outs often took place at night, including the one from Bagram, the centre of western military operations, without telling the Afghan government.
+The pullouts often took place at night, including the one from Bagram, the centre of western military operations, without telling the Afghan government.
 This sapped confidence among the Afghan military, made the civilian population even more fearful, and buoyed the Taliban.

 What has unfolded hardly lives up to Biden’s pledge on Afghanistan last year: “We will not conduct a hasty rush to exit, we’ll do it responsibly, deliberately and safely.
 And we will do it with full cooperation with our allies and partners.”

-The collapse of the Afghan security forces have been truly spectacular; having covered quite a few missions with them, in which they have fought bravely and professionally, I was as surprised as anyone else by what transpired.
+The collapse of the Afghan security forces has been truly spectacular; having covered quite a few missions with them, in which they have fought bravely and professionally, I was as surprised as anyone else by what transpired.
 Especially after seeing some of the units initially acquit themselves well in Herat.

-What went so wrong would, no doubt, be examined in detail in the future.
-Biden put the blame for what had happened on the Afghans, leaders and the military, and maintained that nation-building should never have been attempted by America, the US should have just focused on smiting terrorists and moved on.
-The Afghan mission should have ended after Osama bin Laden was killed – a strange argument considering that the al-Qaeda leader was killed in Pakistan and not Afghanistan.
+What went so wrong will, no doubt, be examined in detail in the future.
+Biden put the blame for what had happened on the Afghan leaders and the military, and maintained that nation-building should never have been attempted by America, the US should have just focused on smiting terrorists and moved on.
+The Afghan mission should have ended after Osama bin Laden was killed – a strange argument, considering that the al-Qaeda leader was killed in Pakistan and not Afghanistan.

 Biden, like Trump, has been called a Vietnam draft dodger.
 His criticism of the Afghan military, whose rates of deaths and injuries in combat are far higher than western forces, angered members of both American and British forces in Afghanistan.
-“I really didn’t like the way Trump would demean our military”, a US Marine officer told me.
+“I really didn’t like the way Trump would demean our military”, a US marine officer told me.
 “I didn’t like the way Biden talked about the Aghan forces.
 Many of us here now had fought alongside them over the years, we knew the sacrifices they made.
-We knew how much pressure they were under, we knew how the threats their families face. ”
+We knew how much pressure they were under, we knew of the threats their families face.”

 Having pulled out the troops, Biden sent twice as many to carry out an evacuation which was turbulent from the start, something which was bound to be the case with the time limits and terms of reference imposed.